mcarr10/DuckDB/README.md

 # DuckDB
-This repository is for a DuckDB sample database and LVM scripts and queries.
+This repository is for a DuckDB sample database, scripts and queries.